-It is possible that previously unknown resources could be encountered during the course of construction-related activities.
-Additionally, tribes contacted during the AB 52 process requested that mitigation measures be included as part of the project to ensure the proper handling and treatment of any cultural resources encountered on the project site, worker education training and tribal monitoring.
+No specific tribal or cultural resources were identified on the project site during the AB 52 process.
+However, one tribe requested that mitigation measures be included as part of the project to ensure the proper handling and treatment of any cultural resources encountered on the project site.
 These measures have been included and are identified below.
 With incorporation of these measures, impacts would be less than significant.